Flank/flank-dashboard/metrics/core/README.md

-A command-line application that helps to import CI builds to the Metrics database.
+A package providing a base implementations for Mestrics applications to support code reuse.